fredo-dedup/HeadlessChromium.jl/README.md

 This package is a Julia wrapper for the Google Chromium web browser.
-The Browser is launched headless and is intended as a platform to process local or online html pages through the 'Chrome DevTools Protocol'.
+The Browser is launched headless and can be controlled from Julia through the 'Chrome DevTools Protocol'.
+The DOM can be explored, changed, captured to a pdf document, input events can be simulated, etc.

+Use this package to :
+- scrape web sites, automate form filling
+- test web applications
+- capture screenshots

-The DOM can be explored, changed, captured to a pdf document, input events can be simulated, etc. For a full documentation of the DevTools Protocol see : https://chromedevtools.github.io/devtools-protocol/tot
+For a full documentation of the DevTools Protocol see : https://chromedevtools.github.io/devtools-protocol/tot